 Setting them is entirely pure as they atomically expand the screen with one button press and the only thing you will have to do is hang them from a wall.
 The best part of using them is that the resolution won’t get faded if there is any ambient light while watching movies.
 However, try to place them on level ground so that you can get proper view.

 1.4 Portable projector screen also serves as a great option at a decent budget.
 The quality of screen entirely depends upon your budget, but most of the standard models offer top-notch quality.
 You won’t require any walls or tree to hang, as they either set up using screen stands or they are mounted on an inflatable body.

-It would be suitable for you, if you are hosting movie screening in a place that doesn’t have a proper place to fit the projector screen.
+It would be suitable for you if you are hosting a movie screening in a place that doesn’t have a proper place to fit the projector screen.
 However when you are inflating them with inbuilt motor or external blower, always make them entirely blow otherwise the screen would face wrinkles.